 - If you want to customize the cache location (where Docker layers are downloaded on your system), specify Docker credentials, or any custom tweaks to your build environment, see build environment.

-- If you want to make internally modular containers, check out this post.
+- If you want to make internally modular containers, check out the getting started guide here.

 - If you want to build your containers on Singularity Hub, (because you don’t have root access on a Linux machine or want to host your container on the cloud) check out this guide.